vincentvella/app-up/README.md

 [![vincentvella](https://circleci.com/gh/vincentvella/app-up.svg?style=svg)](https://app.circleci.com/pipelines/github/vincentvella/app-up)

-Data as a service platform connection libraries.
+AppUp version service connection libraries.
 These utility packages can be used to connect the user to the platform with little outside network configuration.

 ## License
 MIT

-#

-(feel free to submit a PR)